-I am an Associate Professor in Speech, Language, and Hearing Sciences and Psychological Sciences (by courtesy) at Purdue University, where I direct the Purdue Language Learning and Meaning Acquisition (LLaMA) laboratory.
+I am an Associate Professor in Speech, Language, and Hearing Sciences at Purdue University, and Psychological Sciences (Cognitive Area, by courtesy) where I direct the Purdue Language Learning and Meaning Acquisition (LLaMA) laboratory.

 If you are interested in taking part in language development research with your child at Purdue, please click here to sign up for our participant registry.

 If you are interested in learning more about current research or graduate study, please contact me at <first initial my last name> at purdue.edu

 Undergraduate students who are interested in gaining research experience in the LLaMA lab can apply here.

 My research focuses on the cognitive, linguistic and experiential factors that support language learning.
 Links to publications above.
 Some recent research questions have included:

 What skills contribute to individual differences in language outcomes and risk for language disorders?

 How does semantic structure in early vocabulary influence language processing and word learning?

 How do predictive processes support language learning and understanding?